j89livingston/PyBer_Analysis/README.md

 # **Summary**

-After carefully analysing the dataframes and charts, we can make some upcomming predictions based off of the information we have currently been given.
+After carefully analysing the dataframes and charts, we can make some upcoming predictions based off of the information we have currently been given.
 1. Urban cities should increase the fare amount.
 68.4% of our rides come from urban cities but the average fair per ride and driver are lower than other city types.

 2. Suburban cities could hire more drivers.
 They make up 16.5% of the total drivers but almost half the total fares.
 More drivers would help keep up with the demand.